Angela Cannings: Other cases

 The quashing of Cannings' conviction and other high-profile cases resulted in a review of 297 other cases where conviction relied on expert witness opinion.
 On 14 February 2006, Lord Goldsmith, the Attorney General, announced that three of these cases needed to be reconsidered by the courts.

+In popular culture

+The trial of Angela Cannings was dramatised in the 2005 BBC film, Cherished, starring Sarah Lancashire as Angela and Timothy Spall as Terry Cannings.